Patrick Stewart: Star Trek: The Next Generation

 When Stewart was picked for the role of Captain Jean-Luc Picard in Star Trek: The Next Generation (1987–1994), the Los Angeles Times called him an "unknown British Shakespearean actor".
 Still living out of his suitcase because of his scepticism that the show would succeed, he was unprepared for the long schedule of television production that began at 4:45 am each day.
-He initially experienced difficulty fitting in with his less-disciplined castmates, saying that his "spirits used to sink" when he was required to memorise and recite technobabble.
-He eventually came to better understand the cultural differences between the stage and television, and his favourite technical line became "spacetime continuum".
-He remained close friends with his fellow Star Trek actors and became their advocate with the producers when necessary.
+He initially experienced difficulty fitting in with his less-disciplined castmates.
+In interviews, he recalled with embarrassment a time when he scolded the main cast for being unprofessional in his opinion, by saying "We're not here... to have fun!"
+Furthermore, Stewart has stated that his "spirits used to sink" whenever he was required to memorise and recite technobabble.
+He eventually came to better understand the cultural differences between the stage and television and relaxed to a degree at work, and his favourite technical line became "spacetime continuum".

+Stewart remained close friends with his fellow Star Trek actors and became their advocate with the producers when necessary.
 Marina Sirtis credited Stewart with "at least 50%, if not more" of the show's success because others imitated his professionalism and dedication to acting.
-Jonathan Frakes said that while "Some shows I've been on, actors show up who haven't even read the script", Stewart "set such a high bar for preparation.
+Jonathan Frakes said that, with some shows he'd been on, there were actors who showed up without having read the script, but Stewart had "set such a high bar for preparation.
 We all came to work in the morning completely prepared.
 We knew our lines and had broken down the script".